monster-penguin/Bios-Preservation/README.md

 The blob count on the `Blobs stored:` line can exceed the canonical count.
 This happens when multiple verified regional variants of the same BIOS are stored (e.g. Japanese and US versions of the same file).
 Both count as one canonical but two blobs.

+The `via alias` line in the summary counts canonicals whose physical bytes are already stored under a different canonical name — they have no blob of their own but are fully resolved.
+They are included in the total so the summary canonical count matches the manifest.

 ### Shopping list row count

 The shopping list row count shown at the end of Report will often differ from the estimate printed by Build.
 This is expected:

-- **Mismatch files expand** — a canonical with 3 declared MD5 variants that all fail produces 3 rows (one per version to hunt for)
+- **Mismatch expands** — a canonical with 3 declared MD5 variants that all fail produces 3 rows (one per version to hunt for)
-- **Missing files may consolidate** — multiple canonicals sharing the same expected MD5 merge into one row
+- **Missing may consolidate** — multiple canonicals sharing the same expected MD5 merge into one row
+- **Unverifiable may expand** — alias canonicals whose primary blob is unverifiable each appear as their own row alongside the primary canonical, so the row count can exceed the unverifiable canonical count

 ### Status is never downgraded